trevordbunch/cis411_lab1_CI/labreports/LAB_hallienicholas.md

 dabceca Merge pull request #24 from tangollama/circleci a4096db Create README.md
 ```
-- The accompanying diagram of what my feature branch precisely and conceptually represents... fork commit and push
+- The accompanying diagram of what my feature branch precisely and conceptually represents...
   ![Feature Branch](../assets/branch.png)

 # Step 5: Setup a Continuous Integration configuration